rwieruch/blog_robinwieruch_content/blog/firebase-deploy-react-js/index.md

   ]}
 />

-After we built a full-fledged Firebase application in React, the final step is deployment, the tipping point of getting your ideas out into the world, from consuming tutorials to producing applications.
-Since you have already used Firebase extensively for your application, why not choosing Firebase Hosting for the deployment?
+After we built a full-fledged application in React, the final step is deployment, the tipping point of getting your ideas out into the world, from consuming tutorials to producing applications.
+We will use Firebase Hosting for the deployment.

 In this section, I want to guide you through deploying your React application to Firebase.
 It works for create-react-app too.
 Also it should work for any other library and framework such as Angular or Vue.
 First, install the Firebase CLI globally to your node modules: